Blog

 • If you are a private organisation, provide some information about the contract or agreement you have with the NHS.

-• Let your worker know that they are eligible for the Health and Care visa so they can complete their visa application form with the correct information.
+• Inform your worker that they are eligible for the Health and Care visa so they can complete their visa application form with the correct information.

 Requirements for the employer